We may earn money or products from the companies mentioned in this post.

 Dodd Narrows: 21 meters (70 feet), to the south, narrows between Cedar and Mudge Island, rich life, but the attraction is the drift which can reach 9 knots, plan well using the tide tables and expert advice, advanced level

 Neck Point Park: 21 meters (70 feet) maximum depth, shore access, two rocky outcrops like islands on the bottom, rocky terrain around them, sea pens, feather stars, anemones, rich fish life, wolf eels, possible sea lions, easy dive, all levels

 Keel Cove: 21 meters (70 feet), shore entry, a shallow reef with dilapidated sailboat wreck that fish and invertebrates inhabit, adjoining reef, good possibility to see a sea lion, all levels

 Snake Island Wall: extends to well deeper than you want to go, site is on the side facing Nanaimo, on the other side from the Saskatchewan and Cape Breton wrecks, shallow shelf area then the drop off, many white plumose anemones, rich life on the wall, big lingcod, cabezon, strong possibility of seals and sea lions, strong current possible, experienced level

 With the interesting underwater terrain, wrecks, colorful anemones, sponges, corals, and encrusting invertebrates, crabs, octopus, and other macro critters, schools of fish and fascinating scenery and historical sites on land, as well, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here:

 Nanaimo is supported by 3 airports and 3 ferry terminals.
 There is commercial air service to the main airports in Vancouver, Toronto and Calgary and small aircraft harbor service to Vancouver Harbor.
 BC Ferries go to Horseshoe Bay and Tsawwassen in Vancouver and to Gabriola Island.
 The marina provides mooring for smaller and larger private vessels.
-The city has public bus service with 17 lines seven days a week.
+The city has a public bus service with 17 lines seven days a week.
 Car and bike rental is available.
 Check out the video below for more.

 Things to Do in Namaimo (aside from scuba diving)